 What Is The Rate Of Return Of A Delaware Statutory Trust?

 Unlike a direct real estate investment, investing in a DST is less complicated.
 There isn’t any rehab that investors must spend money on.
-There’s no closing cost.
+There are no closing costs.
 The cost-basis is easy to figure out.
 All of that helps simplify the Delaware Statutory Trust rate of return (RoR) calculation.
-In this article, we’ll dig into what you need to know for calculating the RoR on a DST.
+In this article, we’ll dig into what you need to know about calculating the RoR on a DST.

 Rate of Return Depends on Property Type